cyberwizard1001/workshop-practise/GitHub/GitHub.md

 To put your project up on GitHub, you'll need to create a repository for it to live in.

+<br><br>

-What's the real difference between a public and a private repository?
+> What's the real difference between a public and a private repository?
-- public repository: This repository can be seen by Anyone on the internet.
+- public repository: This repository can be seen by anyone on the internet.
-                     Anyone who wants to make some changes to your repository can fork it and contribute to your repository in the form of pull requests.
+                     Anyone who wants to make some changes to your repository can fork it and start making changes to their copy.
+They can even contribute back to your repository in the form of pull requests.

 - private repository: This repository can be seen only by the people who you specifically give access to.
+<br><br>

 <h3> Adding a readme: </h3>
 This is the place where you can give a detailed explanation to your project